There are hundreds of beautiful places to visit across Southern Italy — but not all of them offer the same kind of experience.

 Palermo Cathedral (Duomo di Palermo).

-Palermo, the capital and largest city of Sicily, is one of the quintessential cities of Sicily, embodying the true essence of Southern Italy’s metropolis.
+The capital and largest city of Sicily, Palermo is one of the quintessential cities of Sicily, embodying the true essence of Southern Italy’s metropolis.
 The city’s incredibly long history is reflected in its stunning Baroque churches and Arab-Norman architecture, which create a unique atmosphere that you won’t find anywhere else.

 In Palermo, you can explore bustling markets, experience the grandeur of the opera house, and marvel at the captivating Monreale Cathedral.